Ralph A. Erickson

 Ralph Albin Erickson (September 18, 1924 – November 28, 2006) was an American architect who also served Florida as a politician.
 Erickson was a Republican member of the Florida House of Representatives.

+Erickson was born on September 18, 1924, in Chicago to Swedish immigrants.

 Erickson served in the United States Marine Corps during World War II.
 He attended the Illinois Institute of Technology and the University of Florida.
 He got into the Fulbright program to learn about architecture in 1953 in Finland.
 He was a musician and had a passion in fishing.

-In 1961, Erickson was elected to the Florida House of Representatives alongside G. M. Nelson, succeeding William S. Boylston and George E. Youngberg Sr. In 1962, he and Nelson were succeeded by John W. Hasson and Russell C. Jordan Jr.
+In 1961, Erickson was elected to the Florida House of Representatives alongside G. M. Nelson, succeeding William S. Boylston and George E. Youngberg Sr. In 1962, he and Nelson were succeeded by John W. Hasson and Russell C. Jordan Jr. Erickson was involved in assisting with minority voter registration in Florida.